TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 11/1 Corinthians 11.26.md

 ---

-For as often as ye eat this bread, and drink the cup, ye proclaim the Lord's death till he come.
+For as often as you eat this bread and drink this cup, you proclaim the Lord's death until he comes.